EricLambrecht/react-timing-hooks/docs/animation-api/useAnimationFrameLoop.md

 }
 ```

-In React this would need additional logic to cancel the animation frame request if the parent component unmounts.
+In a React component this would need additional logic to cancel the animation frame request if the parent component unmounts.

-With `useAnimationFrameLoop` you don't have to worry about that and implement it like this instead:
+With `useAnimationFrameLoop` you don't have to worry about that and can implement it like this instead:

 ```javascript
 /* React */